ferguscflaw/3D_Cube/README.md

 # 3D_Cube

-Static coloured 3D cube with CSS and HTML
+Movable coloured 3D cube with CSS and HTML

+## How to Move

+Use the arrow keys